EXPLORE THE BAY BY FOOT

 This spectacular coastal track takes you over the headland and down to pōhutukawa-fringed Orokawa Bay.
 Enjoy panoramic ocean views, lush bush and birdsong along the way.
 Explore several historic pā sites and old gold mine tunnels.

-Duration: Waihī Beach to Orokawa Bay (45-minutes) or push onto William Wright Falls (another 1.5-hours return) or Homunga Bay (2-hours return).
+Duration: Waihī Beach to Orokawa Bay (45-minutes) or push onto William Wright Falls (another 1.5-hours return) or Homunga Bay (2-hours return) Please note Homunga Bay Track is currently closed refer to the DOC website for up to date information.

 Start: At the northern end of Waihī Beach (avoid high tide and strong swells).